msolli/proletarian/README.md

 with designing the library and database schema.

-Hat tip to the creators of [MessageDB](https://github.com/message-db/message-db) for inspiration how to do the example database install scripts.
+Hat tip to the creators of [MessageDB](https://github.com/message-db/message-db) for how to do the example database install scripts.

 ## License